sonatype-nexus-community/nexusiq-getmetrics/README.md

 * *iq.api.sm.payload.application.name*
 * If both are set, Organisations will take precedence

+#### Addtional metrics
+By default, the application produces the *successmetrics.csv* file only.
+You may also produce metrics for additional reports.
+This includes:
+* Application Evaluations: *metrics.applicationsevaluations*
+* Policy Violations: *metrics.policyviolations*
+* Waivers: *metrics.waivers*
+* Firewall: *metrics.firewall*

+Edit the *config/application.properties* file set the relevant *metrics* property to *true* to produce any of these metrics files

 ## The Fine Print
 * We recommend running it for 4 weeks of data at a time and for sets of orgs instead of the full scope if you have a large dataset.